oddhorse/ESP32Wiimote/README.md

 ## Usage
 No need to pair the controller over Bluetooth.
 Just do:
-1. To connect, press the 1 and 2 buttons on Wii Remote
+1. To connect, press the 1 and 2 buttons on Wii Remote, or Sync button on Wii MotionPlus Remote
 2. The LED1 will be on when they have finished connecting
 <img width="30%" src="./remocon_led1_on.png" />